 Another interesting historical point about the gorge is the fact the trek has become something of a pilgrimage by Australians, New Zealanders, and British people who pay homage to their parents and grandparents who were veterans of the Second World War.
 It was along this path that Allied troops defending Crete against the invading Nazis escaped to Sfakia and then to Egypt in 1941.

-Unlike some other famous Crete gorges, Imbros is open all year round.
-For hikers and travelers interested in exploring it, there are several companies operating buses and other transport from Chania.
+- Unlike some other famous Crete gorges, Imbros is open all year round.

 - Keep your entrance ticket on your person.
 The guard will ask you to present it when you reach his hut.